documentationfor yFiles for HTML 3.0.0.1

 console.log(graph.edges.size) // 4 (all edges)

-In addition, you can create folder nodes, i.e. group nodes which are initially collapsed, with the createFolderNode method of IFoldingView:
+In addition, you can create folder nodes that is, group nodes that are initially collapsed with the createFolderNode method of IFoldingView:

 Creating a folder node